Pentagon identifies two soldiers killed in Afghanistan this week

 Army Master Sgt.
 Micheal B. Riley, 32, and Sgt.
 James G. Johnston, 24, died Tuesday in combat in the Afghan province of Uruzgan, officials said.

-Riley, originally from Heilbronn, Germany, was assigned to then 2nd Battalion, 10th Special Forces Group (Airborne) out of Fort Carson, Colorado.
+Riley, originally from Heilbronn, Germany, was assigned to the 2nd Battalion, 10th Special Forces Group (Airborne) out of Fort Carson, Colorado.

+The two U.S. service members were on a joint U.S.- Afghan patrol when they were fatally shot, a defense official told NBC News.

 "It is with a heavy heart that we learn of the passing of Master Sgt.
 Micheal Riley in Afghanistan," Col. Lawrence G. Ferguson, the commander of the 10th Special Forces Group (Airborne), said in a statement Thursday.
 “We will honor his service and sacrifice as we remain steadfast in our commitment to our mission.”